joelvaneenwyk/huginn-wiki/Deploying-on-aws-or-virtualbox-using-vagrant-and-chef-solo.md

     vagrant plugin install vagrant-aws
     vagrant plugin install vagrant-omnibus

-Move to `/deployment` and run

-    librarian-chef install

-This will install all the cookbooks mentioned in Cheffile.
+Install the cookbooks mentioned in the Cheffile by running:

+    cd deployment && librarian-chef install

+To install Huginn on a VirtualBox virtual machine:

+    vagrant up vb

+The second case tells Vagrant to launch a VirtualBox virtual machine and install Huginn on it.
+You should now be able to visit `http://localhost:3000` to use Huginn on your local computer.

-To install Huginn on AWS, fill the Vagrantfile with your account details and run
+To install Huginn on AWS, edit the Vagrantfile and fill in your account details, then run

     vagrant up ec2 --provider=aws

-To install it on a virtualbox VM:

-    vagrant up vb

-It'll install huginn and get the server started.
-You can now go to `yourserver.com/3000` to use huginn if you are in virtualbox.
-On ec2, pointing to public DNS will let you access huginn.
+You will need to point the EC2 server to public DNS in order to access it.
 Huginn will be at `/home/huginn/huginn`.
-A new dedicated user will be created for managing huginn with username `huginn` and password `huginn`.
+A new user called `huginn` will be created with username `huginn` and password `huginn`.
 To ssh into ec2:

     vagrant ssh ec2